- July 25, 2017

 The Most Radioactive Site in NYC with MiniPIX

-According to Mandelbaum the MiniPIX is " teeny and deceptively simple to use, but if you’re in space, you’ve just survived a nuclear apocalypse, or you’re a physics fan interested in how much radiation hits you on a daily basis, it’s about as fun as a product can get."
+According to Mandelbaum, the MiniPIX is "teeny and deceptively simple to use.
+If you’re in space, you’ve just survived a nuclear apocalypse, or you’re a physics fan interested in how much radiation hits you on a daily basis, it’s about as fun as a product can get."

-The MiniPIX is a plug-and-play Geiger counter for your laptop but it takes pictures of the radiation that passes through its 256 by 256-pixel TimePix detector.
-Ryan Mandelbaum tested out several objects before the site in NYC, e.g airport security scanner, in an airplane, an old smoke detector and a banana -yes you are reading that right!
+The MiniPIX is a plug-and-play Geiger counter for your laptop, but it takes pictures of the radiation that passes through its 256 by 256-pixel TimePix detector.
+Ryan Mandelbaum tested out several objects before the site in NYC, e.g airport security scanner, in an airplane, an old smoke detector, and a banana - yes, you are reading this right!

 If you want to read more about the amazing detector and how Mandelbaum's test turned out